Quick Info: What is parental alienation?

 The Difficulty of Stopping the Alienating Parent

-The alienating parent may bring up every negative thing ever done by the other parent, embellishing on the truth to make it seem even worse.
+The alienating parent may bring up every negative thing ever done by the other parent, embellishing the truth to make it seem even worse.
 If parental alienation is not stopped, the child will have no other option than to become estranged from the alienated parent.
 The child may never understand what happened, and his or her primary parental role model will be the dysfunctional, alienator.
 Even when a parent is allowed to present his or her case of parental alienation in front of a judge, judges are typically slow to place sanctions on the alienating parent.
-With no threat of fines, jail time or removal of custody, it is rare the alienating parent can be stopped unless he or she acknowledges the behavior is not rational and receives help.
+With no threat of fines, jail time, or removal of custody, it is rare the alienating parent can be stopped unless he or she acknowledges the behavior is not rational and receives help.

 How the Alienated Parent Can Overcome the Alienation

 In order to make it through being alienated, the parents who actually succeed, never give up and, against all odds, remain logical, keeping their emotions under control and resisting retaliation.
 The parent who reacts in anger simply gives the alienating parent more fuel for the fire, proving he or she truly is unstable.
-The alienated parent must never forget that the health and happiness of their child is at stake, and that they truly have to be the parent in this situation, understanding that their child is being brainwashed and trying not to take actions and comments by the child personally.
-The alienated parent must provide the court with a stellar parenting plan which clearly shows that the child would be better taken care of by that parent than by the alienator.
+The alienated parent must never forget that the health and happiness of their child is at stake and that they truly have to be the parent in this situation, understanding that their child is being brainwashed and trying not to take actions and comments by the child personally.
+The alienated parent must provide the court with a stellar parenting plan which clearly shows that the child would be better-taken care of by that parent than by the alienator.
 Keeping a journal of every key event with descriptions of the incident as well as the exact time is crucial in such situations.
-Even when the alienated parent knows the child will not be available for pickup, he or she must still show up at the designated time to avoid the alienating parent claiming he or she had no interest in the child.
-When the alienated parent does get to spend time with their child, the urge to discuss the case with the child should be avoided at all cost, and there should be no talk about the other parent, no matter how much the parent wants the child to “hear my side.”
+Even when the alienated parent knows the child will not be available for pickup, he or she must still show up at the designated time to avoid the alienated parent claiming he or she had no interest in the child.
+When the alienated parent does get to spend time with their child, the urge to discuss the case with the child should be avoided at all costs, and there should be no talk about the other parent, no matter how much the parent wants the child to “hear my side.”
 Court orders should never be violated, no matter how much it seems like those orders are harming the child.